wpbest/Angular-PWA-SSR-SEO-Firebase-Reference/README.md

 # Angular-PWA-SSR-SEO-Firebase-Reference

-An Angular Referance PWA with SSR, SEO and Firebase
+An Angular Referance PWA with SSR, SEO and Firebase (angularpwassrseofbref)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.